smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 ### Access to data items would still be controlled using Policies the same way.
 OEM would need to add new vehicle data items to policies.

 ## Proxy side changes
 Once core has downloaded and processed the new vehicle data params, it'd send an _onPermissionsChange_ notification to the connected app with new vehicle data params.
-App developer can relay on this notification to request new vehicle data items using a generic request/response methods in _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ request and response messages.
+App developer would rely on this notification to request new vehicle data items using a generic request/response methods in _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ request and response messages.

 ### Add getter and setter for generic vehicle data in GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData:
 ```